Panthers over Korea: The F9F Jet Fighter

 The Grumman F9F Panther was the manufacturer's first jet fighter and the U.S. Navy's second.
 The Panther was the most widely used U.S. Navy jet fighter of the Korean War.
-It flew 78,000 sorties and was responsible for the first air kill by the US Navy in the war—the downing of a North Korean Yakovlev Yak-9 fighter.
+It flew 78,000 sorties and was responsible for the first air kill by the US Navy in the war downing a North Korean Yakovlev Yak-9 fighter.

 The Panther played a prominent role in the 1954 movie Men of the Fighting Lady (also known as Panther Squadron).
-The F9F was featured in the flying sequences in the 1955 movie The Bridges at Toko-Ri, although in the 1953 James A. Michener novel upon which the movie was based, the main character flew an F2H Banshee.
+The Panther was also featured in the flying sequences in the 1955 movie The Bridges at Toko-Ri.

 The Korean War

-After failing to strengthen their cause in the free elections held in South Korea during May 1950 and the refusal of South Korea to hold new elections per North Korean demands, the communist North Korean Army assaulted the South on June 25, 1950.
+After failing to strengthen their cause in the elections held in South Korea during May 1950 and the refusal of South Korea to hold new elections per North Korean demands, the communist North Korean Army assaulted the South on June 25, 1950.
 The conflict was then expanded by the United States and the Soviet Union's involvement as part of the larger Cold War.

-The Korean War was the first armed confrontation of the Cold War and set the standard for many later conflicts.
-It created the idea of a limited war, where the two superpowers would fight in another country, forcing the people in that nation to suffer the bulk of the destruction and death involved in a war between such large nations.
+The Korean War was the first armed confrontation of the Cold War.
+It created the idea of a limited war, where two superpowers would fight in another country, forcing the people in that country to suffer the bulk of the destruction and death involved in a war between such large countries.